Podcast: Commentary and Read Aloud:

 “I am Joseph, your brother,” he said, “the one you sold into Egypt!
 5And now, do not be distressed or angry with yourselves that you sold me into this place, because it was to save lives that God sent me before you.
 6For the famine has covered the land these two years, and there will be five more years without plowing or harvesting.
 7God sent me before you to preserve you as a remnant on the earth and to save your lives by a great deliverance.
 8.Therefore it was not you who sent me here, but God, who has made me a father to Pharaoh—lord of all his household and ruler over all the land of Egypt.

-God has perfect timing to accomplish what He is working to accomplish.
+God has perfect timing to accomplish what He plans.
 The problem for us is that we often don’t understand or appreciate God’s unseen plans/timing.
 We, as finite humans, don’t fully perceive or understand what God is doing behind the scenes.
-This is why that throughout God’s Word we see that the faithful must walk by faith and not by sight.
+This is why we see throughout God’s Word that the faithful must walk by faith and not by sight.
 We need a faith that guides and sustains us during the uncertain and anxious times in our lives!

 God desires that we have life in Him and this life is abundant.
 For us to grow, God will send challenges that mold and shape us.
 This isn’t a pleasant or easy process.
 Abundant, true life is only found in Christ Jesus!

 With God even the impossible situations become feasible!
 Remember Abram and Sarai’s old age.
 Consider the difficulties Moses faces in leading God’s people out from the most powerful empire of the world!
-What about the Hebrew nation conquering the Promised Land and many other Old Testament miracles?
-Recall Elijah’s sacrifice when God sends fire down and calls His people to repent from following baal and asherah.
+What about the Hebrew nation conquering the Promised Land and other Old Testament miracles?
+Recall Elijah’s sacrifice when God sends fire down and calls His people to repent from following false gods!

 Do we recognize that all is from God, even the difficult things?
 Job understood this when he comments Job 2:9-10: